 The technical report containing the data summary for the Phase 1 DEA Surface Reflectance Validation is available.

-The sub-product produces standardised optical surface reflectance data using robust physical models which correct for variations and inconsistencies in image of top atmospheric reflectance values.
-Corrections are performed using Nadir corrected Bi-directional reflectance distribution function Adjusted Reflectance (NBAR) with an additional terrain illumination correction applied (NBART).
+The sub-product produces standardised optical surface reflectance data using robust physical models which correct for variations and inconsistencies in the image of top atmospheric reflectance values.
+Corrections are performed using Nadir corrected Bidirectional reflectance distribution function Adjusted Reflectance (NBAR) with an additional terrain illumination correction applied (NBART).

-The NBART product depends upon the OA product to provide accurate and reliable contextual information about the Sentinel-2B data.
+The NBART product depends upon the Observation Attributes (OA) product to provide accurate and reliable contextual information about the Sentinel-2B data.
 This ‘data provenance’ provides a chain of information which allows the data to be replicated or utilised by derivative applications.
-It takes a number of different forms, including satellite, solar and surface geometry and classification attribution labels.
+The OA takes a number of different forms, including satellite, solar and surface geometry and classification attribution labels.

 Accuracy and limitations

 For detailed information on accuracy and limitations, refer to the sub-products' pages